 Infant botulism may not appear for 14 days.
 A baby with botulism may appear fussy or lethargic, and may be constipated and unwilling to eat.

 If you or someone close to you has symptoms that could be signs of botulism, call 911 immediately.
 Respiratory failure is a concern and close monitoring is important.

 Botulism can cause severe symptoms, but it cannot be spread from one person to another.
 However, if you are sick with botulism, you very likely will have to stay in the hospital for monitoring and treatment.

 With proper treatment, you can fully recover from botulism.
 How fast you get over it depends on the severity of your case.
 When your case is mild, you may need weeks or months for a full recovery.
 It may take months or years to completely get over a very serious case.

 If the illness isn’t treated, botulism can be life-threatening.
 But people recover in about 90% to 95% of cases.

 Your doctor will likely start with a physical exam, looking for signs of botulism such as muscle weakness, a weak voice, or drooping eyelids.
-She might also ask you about foods you (or your baby) have eaten.
+They might also ask you about foods you (or your baby) have eaten.